Drug Distribution and Trafficking Defense Attorney Massachusetts

 If you’re facing drug possession charges in Massachusetts, you need an attorney who understands both the law and what you’re going through.
 We provide support beyond just legal representation

-We have nearly 30 years of successfully defending people against drug distribution and trafficking in Massachusetts courts.
+We have over 30 years of successfully defending people against drug distribution and trafficking in Massachusetts courts.

 Calm seas after the storm of a criminal charge.